CONTENTS

 - Onset of symptoms depends on the medication and formulation:

-- Ingestion of immediate-release formulations should cause clinical deterioration within ~6-8 hours.
+- Immediate-release formulations should cause clinical deterioration within ~6-8 hours.

 - Extended-release formulations or sotalol may present later, with deterioration occurring within 24 hours.